V-Sekai/manuals/decisions/20230823-speech-to-blendshapes.md

 ## Metadata

-- Status: Proposed
+- **Status:** Proposed
-- Deciders: V-Sekai
+- **Deciders:** V-Sekai
-- Tags: V-Sekai, AI, Speech Recognition, Facial Shape Generation
+- **Tags:** V-Sekai, AI, Speech Recognition, Facial Shape Generation

 ## The Backdrop

-One of the key tasks of V-Sekai is to translate speech into corresponding facial shapes for virtual reality applications without the need for a face camera.
+V-Sekai's key task is to translate speech into corresponding facial shapes for virtual reality applications without the need for a face camera.
 This involves using the `SpeechEncoderDecoderModel` from Hugging Face's Transformers library for end-to-end speech recognition.

-For this project, we plan to use the SpeakingFaces dataset.
-The SpeakingFaces dataset is available through the server of the Institute for Smart Systems and Artificial Intelligence (ISSAI) under Creative Commons Attribution 4.0 International License.
-ISSAI is a member of DataCite and a digital object identifier (DOI) was assigned by the ISSAI Repository to the SpeakingFaces dataset (https://doi.org/10.48333/smgd-yj77).
-This research project was approved by the Institutional Research Ethics Committee of Nazarbayev University.
-All participants signed informed consent forms to participate in the study, and agreed with the public sharing of the data.
+We plan to use the SpeakingFaces dataset for this project.
+The dataset, collected from 142 subjects of various backgrounds, is available through the server of the Institute for Smart Systems and Artificial Intelligence (ISSAI) under Creative Commons Attribution 4.0 International License.

-The data was collected from 142 subjects of various backgrounds.
-Each subject participated in two trials that were held on two separate days.
-There were two types of sessions during a single trial.
-In the first session, subjects were silent and still, with the operator capturing the visual and thermal video streams through the procession of nine collection angles.
-The second session consisted of the subject reading a series of commands as presented one-by-one on the video screens, as the visual, thermal and audio data was collected from the same nine camera positions.
-The commands were sourced from Thingpedia, an open and crowd-sourced knowledge base for virtual assistants, along with publicly available commands for Siri.

 ## The Challenge